13 April 2018

 |Private secretary telephone||01424 757414|

 Member of the British Orthopaedic Association

 Mr Pearce is married with three young children.
-He grew up in the South-East of England but spent 9 years in international schools in Europe and 2 years in the US.
+He grew up in the South East of England but spent nine years in international schools in Europe and two years in the US.

 He enjoys playing all racquet sports and is the previous winner of county championships in badminton and captained university teams for both tennis and badminton.
 He continues to play at a league-winning competitive club level.
 Whilst in Sydney he was part of the winning crew in a 48ft yacht in the Sydney Hospitals Boat Race.

 As an undergraduate, he was interested in expedition and aerospace medicine.
 He was one of only two international medical students accepted onto the NASA Aerospace Medicine Rotation at the Kennedy Space Centre.
 He was invited to present to the Royal Geographic Society (RGS) and was subsequently awarded Fellowship of the RGS.
 He continues to enjoy travelling with his family.Back to top